alexisagostini/KPC-204-test/README.md

 when I'm looking on the RMSD the higher values are always when KPC-204alphafolds is present, it results will be really criticable at the end

+the problem is that the box will be too big and the time of calculation will be too long, a solution is to use other forme than cube like a dodecahedric box that will reduice the amounng of liquide and will make the calcule faster